-Describe the specific objectives of the proposed experiment or extension, which should be clear, measurable, realistic and achievable within the duration of the experiment or extension (not through subsequent development).
+Describe the specific objectives of the proposed Experiment, which should be clear, measurable, realistic and achievable within the duration of the Experiment (not through subsequent development).
 Show how they relate to the topic(s) addressed by the competitive call and how and why WiSHFUL is needed for realizing them.

-Describe and explain the overall concept that forms the basis for your experiment or extension.
+Describe and explain the overall concept that forms the basis for your Experiment.
 Describe the main ideas, models or assumptions involved.